Doula Volunteer Program

 Please note: All SCVMC volunteers are required to receive an annual flu shot.
 Please bring documentation of this flu shot, including the date and location it was given.
 This information may be documented in your immunization record.
 If you have not received a flu shot in the past 12 months, SCVMC will provide this during your Health Clearance Screening appointment.

 F. WHAT HAPPENS AFTER I COMPLETE MY HEALTH CLEARANCE SCREENING?

 Once the Volunteer Services Program has been notified that the applicant has successfully passed: the Health Clearance Screening, they will contact the applicant to schedule a final appointment for placement and for Security badging at SCVMC.

-- Applicants who have successfully submitted all required application documentation and passed the Health Screening Clearance will meet with a member of the Volunteer Services Program team to discuss their interests, skills, availability, and the current needs of the Volunteer Services Program.
-Based on this discussion, the “new volunteer” will be offered initial placement.
-See B (above) for more information about placement
+- Applicants who have successfully submitted all required application documentation and passed the Health Screening Clearance will meet with the doula volunteer nurse coordinator to discuss their availability, and the current needs of the Volunteer Services Program.

-- Following the placement interview, “new volunteers” will take a photo for their Volunteer Badge with our Protective Services team.
+- Following the discussion, the nurse coordinator will fill out the badge form for the new volunteer.
 We ask that you bring a photo ID to confirm identification.

 At SCVMC, patient health and safety are our TOP priority.
 These screenings ensure that our patients, families, staff, and visitors are protected from exposure to these common community illnesses during their hospital stay.